ToogaInc/ToogaBooga/README.md

   in maintenance mode, though I may revisit it when I have time; I will only fix bugs and update dependencies as needed.
   Written in TypeScript and uses MongoDB.

-- [Rotmg-Discord-Bot](https://github.com/Jacobvs/Rotmg-Discord-Bot) - Another open-source bot created by [Jacob]
+- [Rotmg-Discord-Bot](https://github.com/Jacobvs/Rotmg-Discord-Bot) - Another open-source bot created
-  (https://github.com/Jacobvs).
+  by [Jacob](https://github.com/Jacobvs).
 Written in Python and uses MySQL.

 ## License